-2.3.
-GS1 Application Identifiers
+2.3 GS1 Application Identifiers

 A GS1 Application Identifier (AI) is a numeric code of two or more characters that uniquely defines the format and meaning of the following information.
 The AI number preceding a piece of information supports its correct interpretation and processing.
-By means of Als several pieces of information can be encoded in one barcode and correctly interpreted and processed.
+By means of AIs several pieces of information can be encoded in one barcode and correctly interpreted and processed.

 The chart below describes the GS1 Application Identifiers relevant for consumer units in this implementation guideline.
+Refer to the GS1 AIDC Fresh Foods Sold at Point-of-Sale Implementation Guideline, section 1.5 for the list of commonly used AIs with Fresh Food.
 For a complete list of GS1 Application Identifiers and their full specification refer to the GS1 General Specifications - section 3